imarsman/datetime/README.md

 calculations are done in terms of milliseconds instead of nanoseconds to allow for very fast non-overflow int64 handling of periods up to about 290,000,000 years.
-This is part of support for a fractional portion of a period section to the level of millisecond.
+This is part of support for a fractional portion of a period section to the level of milliseconds.
 The fractional conversion has been tested up to a value of 15 billion years.
 If a fractional part exceeds the maximum int64 size an arbitrary precision decimal library is used.